sharduul/chalk/_posts/2019-4-21-build-wealth-with-no-money.md

 And the best way to go about it is - to find some gap, find some problem out there.
 And then create a solution to fix it. **Build an app, start a blog, start a YouTube channel and provide knowledge.** Choose your favorite platform - but add value to people and solve their problems.
 People are then willing to pay you a handsome amount if you are genuinely helping them out.

-This is exactly what we found out - at the Ninja Academy.
+This is exactly what we found out - at the NgNinja Academy.
 This blog started out as a tech blog but now it has grown so much more than that.
 We realized Software Engineers are not so good at managing their personal finances.
 And that's the gap we are trying to fill in.

 **We are here to help you guys build wealth.
 Create multiple streams of income.** And we are sure you guys will enjoy and learn from our mistakes and the value bombs that we drop regularly.